Last updated on May 6, 2024

 Preferences

-This page shows the options and preferences common to all plugins, with the following exceptions:
+This section shows the options and preferences common to all plugins, with the following exceptions:

 * By default, if you do not change this option, the previously used setting will be applied.